October 27, 2020

-My favorite childhood Christmas memories include cookies.
+Some of my favorite childhood Christmas memories are of the holiday cookies.
 Each member of my dad's side of the family would make one or two types of cookies each year and bring them to my grandmother's house.
 In the basement were two long folding tables with endless tins of cookies of all types.
-After dinner, my grandmother would let us go downstairs and pick whatever cookies we wanted.
+After dinner, my grandmother would let us go downstairs and pick whatever Christmas cookies we wanted.

 We also got to participate in making some of the cookies.
 As children, that usually meant roll-out sugar cookies that we got to decorate.